 - Whilst in England regular rapid lateral flow tests should be taken in accordance with the current Government Guidance for seasonal Poultry workers.
 (This is separate to any testing required due to international travel).

 For information on working safely during Coronavirus please see Working safely during coronavirus: advice on making your business 'COVID-19 secure'.

 Additional information for employers about testing for coronavirus can be found in our COVID-19 advice for employers.

 The Government has issued general Guidance for the public on Coronavirus: how to stay safe and help prevent the spread.

 Arrival in the UK from a ‘Red list’ Country

-- If a worker has been in a red list country in the 10 days before they arrive in England they will need to quarantine in a government approved hotel and take a COVID-19 test on day 2 and day 8.
+- If a worker has been in a red list country in the 10 days before they arrive in England they will need to book a quarantine package in a government approved hotel and take a COVID-19 test on day 2 and day 8.
 This must be done even if the worker is fully vaccinated.

 Workers who are fully vaccinated

 - Even if the worker is fully vaccinated the travel rules now require them to take a take a COVID-19 test in the 2 days before their service to England departs.

 - Before the worker travels to England under this scheme they will need to complete the passenger locator form in the 48 hours before they arrive in England